Hypnotherapy for PTSD

 - Avoidance of talking about emotions or feelings

-Why seek help now?
+Why seek help now for PTSD?

 It is important to seek professional support to recover from PTSD, because this is a severe form of anxiety that can be haunting and debilitating.
 You might feel like you are going mad, trying to keep busy and avoiding anything that reminds you of the trauma.
 I am a clinical Post Traumatic Stress Disorder hypnotherapist in Kent, experienced in helping PTSD sufferers to overcome severe anxiety and start living life to the full again.
 It is possible to feel free of PTSD, so please don’t delay this non-medical, non-intrusive treatment.